A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Introduction

 Central to our derivation are \emph{generalized parabolae}, quadratic functions whose Hessians are multiples of the identify matrix.
-We refer to the strongly convex ones simply as \emph{parabolae}, of the form
+We refer to the strongly convex ones simply as \emph{parabolae}.
+Any parabola $\psi : \mathbb{R}^n \rightarrow \mathbb{R}$ can be written in canonical form as